Laze-Project-Team/LazeNext/docs/en/func/function.md

 }
 ```

-Declares a function `add` that takes `integer A` and `integer B` as arguments and returns their sum.
+Declares a function `add` that takes `variableA` and `variableB` as arguments and returns their sum.
 Arguments are declared in the same way as variables, as `<type>:<name>`, in the left parenthesis.
 You can have as many arguments as you like.

 ## Return value